itomicspaceman/spa-stats-dashboard/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Embeds the Squash Stats Dashboard from stats.squashplayers.app into your WordPress site using a simple shortcode.
+Embeds the Squash Court Stats Dashboard from stats.squashplayers.app into your WordPress site using a simple shortcode.

 == Description ==

-The Squash Stats Dashboard plugin allows you to embed comprehensive squash venue and court statistics directly into your WordPress pages and posts using a simple shortcode.
+The Squash Court Stats plugin allows you to embed comprehensive squash venue and court statistics directly into your WordPress pages and posts using a simple shortcode.

 **Features:**